Skip to Main Content

 Excel is a program for creating, processing, analyzing, and visualizing tables of data.
 Spreadsheet programs like Excel make it easy to enter your data and see all of it at once, which can be more difficult in other data analysis programs.
 On the other hand, other data analysis programs (such as Python, R, SPSS, Stata) may offer more powerful options and may be more reliable for advanced statistical analysis.

-Here are some basic concepts that are important for getting started with Excel.
+This guide offers some basic concepts that are important for getting started with Excel.
 All University of New Hampshire students, faculty, and staff have licensing for Microsoft’s Office suite.
-If you do not have access to Microsoft Excel you can try other Spreadsheet programs from LibreOffice or OpenOffice - these are free to download and use and have similar features as Excel.
+If you do not have access to Microsoft Excel you can try other Spreadsheet programs from LibreOffice or OpenOffice - these are free to download and have similar features as Excel.

 This LibGuide was adapted with permission from Duke Libraries Excel by Angela Zoss